The Calculation of the Two-Loop Spin Splitting Functions $P_{ij}^{(1)}(x)$: Calculation of the order contribution to the spin splitting functions

 \section{Calculation of the order $\alpha_s^2$ contribution to the spin splitting functions}

-In this section we first give an outline of the procedure of the calculation of the OME's defined in (\ref{2.11}).
-Then we present the analytical result for the OME's and extract from them the splitting functions (anomalous dimensions).
+In this section we first give an outline of the procedure of the calculation of the OMEs defined in (\ref{2.11}).
+Then we present the analytical result for the OMEs and extract from them the splitting functions (anomalous dimensions).

-The calculation of the OME's proceeds as follows.
-Using the operator vertices in Appendix A and applying the standard Feynman rules we have computed the connected Green's functions, which are given by the graphs in figs.~1-6, up to two-loop order.
+The calculation of the OMEs proceeds as follows.
+Using the operator vertices in Appendix A and applying the standard Feynman rules we have computed the connected Green's functions, which are given by the graphs in Figs.~1-6, up to two-loop order.
 The latter also involves the calculation of the diagrams which contain the self energies of the quark and the gluon in the external legs.
 These diagrams are not explicitly drawn in the figures but are included in our calculation.
 The computation of the one-loop graphs has been done in the general covariant gauge because one has to renormalize the gauge constant $\alpha$ even if one chooses the Feynman gauge $\alpha = 1$.
 The two-loop graphs have been calculated in the Feynman gauge which is sufficient to that order.
-The OME's are then obtained by multiplying the connected Green`s function by the inverse of the external quark and gluon propagators.
-Since the external momenta are put off shell only ultraviolet divergences appear in the OME's which are regularized by using the method of n-dimensional regularization.
+The OMEs are then obtained by multiplying the connected Green`s function by the inverse of the external quark and gluon propagators.
+Since the external momenta are put off shell only ultraviolet divergences appear in the OMEs which are regularized by using the method of $n$-dimensional regularization.
 This implies that we have to find a suitable prescription for the $\gamma_5$-matrix which appears in the quark operators $R_{k,q}$ for $k = NS$ (\ref{2.5}) and $k=S$ (\ref{2.6}).
 Here we will adopt the reading point method as explained in \cite{X20}.
-One can also adopt the method of `t Hooft and Veltman \cite{X21}, which is equivalent to the one given by Breitenlohner and Maison \cite{X22} (see also \cite{X23}).
-The disadvantage of the last method is that the non-singlet axial vector operator $R_{NS,q}^{(1)}$ (\ref{2.5}) gets renormalized in spite of the fact that it is conserved.
-This has to be undone by introducing an additional renormalization constant \cite{X23}.
-However for continuity this procedure has to be extended to higher spin non-singlet operators $R_{NS,q}^{m}$ (\ref{2.5}) $(m>1)$ otherwise the anomalous dimension of $R_{NS,q}^{m}$ will become unequal to the anomalous dimension of the spin averaged non-singlet operator $O_{NS,q}^{m}$ (see (\ref{2.1})).
-Notice that the same procedure has to be also carried out for some of the singlet operators $R_{S,q}^{m}$ (\ref{2.6}).
-Using the reading point method \cite{X20} one can omit the additional renormalization constant.
-Anyhow we have checked that both methods lead to the same result.